Majkel1991/baa_soundscapes/extended_prototype/README.md

 * [Scaper installation](https://scaper.readthedocs.io/en/latest/installation.html)

 ### Generate soundscapes
-Run the file soundGeneration.py to generate soundscapes of every image in the test_images/ directory (note: results are saved in the soundscapes/ directory)
+Run the file soundGeneration.py to generate soundscapes of every image in the test_images/ directory (note: results are saved in the soundscapes/ directory).
+Make sure that you specify the file type in the image path variable of predict.py.

 #### References
 * [J. Salamon, D. MacConnell, M. Cartwright, P. Li and J. P. Bello, "Scaper: A library for soundscape synthesis and augmentation," 2017 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), 2017, pp. 344-348, doi: 10.1109/WASPAA.2017.8170052.](http://www.justinsalamon.com/uploads/4/3/9/4/4394963/salamon_scaper_waspaa_2017.pdf)